 Regulatory and Governmental Matters.
-Deutsche Bank, along with certain affiliates (collectively referred in these paragraphs to as "Deutsche Bank"), received subpoenas and requests for information from certain regulators and government entities, including members of the Residential Mortgage-Backed Securities Working Group of the U.S. Financial Fraud Enforcement Task Force, concerning its activities regarding the origination, purchase, securitization, sale, valuation and/or trading of mortgage loans, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), collateralized debt obligations (CDOs), other asset-backed securities and credit derivatives.
+Deutsche Bank, along with certain affiliates (collectively referred in these paragraphs to as "Deutsche Bank"), received subpoenas and requests for information from certain regulators and government entities, including members of the Residential Mortgage-Backed Securities Working Group of the U.S. Financial Fraud Enforcement Task Force, concerning its activities regarding the origination, purchase, securitization, sale, valuation and/or trading of mortgage loans, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities and credit derivatives.
 Deutsche Bank fully cooperated in response to those subpoenas and requests for information.